 Index of Exposure to Bullying.
 Exposure to bullying was depicted using a set of six items.
-Participants were asked how often during the past 12 months they had had certain experiences in school or social media, e.g. “Other students made fun of me”.
+Participants were asked how often during the past 12 months they had had certain experiences in school or social media, e.g., “Other students made fun of me”.
 Participants responded via a four-point Likert scale ranging from 1 (never or almost never) to 4 (once a week or more), with higher scores indicating higher exposure to bullying.
 The internal consistency of the six items measuring exposure to bullying was .80.

 Socioeconomic Status.
-SES was included in the index of economic, social and cultural status (ESCS).
-ESCS is a composite score based on the indicators of parental education, highest parental occupation, and home possessions including total number of books in the home.
-ESCS was constructed as the arithmetic mean of the three indicators after their imputation and standardization.
-ESCS was transformed into a categorical variable with four even quartiles to represent low, middle (two quartiles were devoted to middle SES), and high SES.
-The data was then split by this variable to allow for comparisons across SES groups, however the current study only examined differences between low and high SES.
+SES was measured using the index of economic, social and cultural status (ESCS).
+ESCS is based on the indicators of parental education, highest parental occupation, and home possessions including total number of books in the home.
 The internal consistency of the ESCS scale was .60 (OECD, 2017b).
+This indicator was then split into three groups: low SES, for the first quartile of ESCS; middle SES, the second and third quartiles of ESCS; and high SES, for the fourth quartile of ESCS.

+Additional Control Variables.
+In addition to the main variables described above, additional variables were included in the analysis as they may influence the relationship between the students’ sense of school belonging, socioeconomic status, teacher support and exposure to bullying.
+These control variables included the student’s gender, age, international grade and, and the schools’ ownership (private government-dependent, private independent and public), student-teacher ratio and the proportion of fully certified teachers.

 Statistical Analyses

-Simple linear regression analyses were conducted to investigate whether SES moderated the relationship between perceived teacher support and sense of school belonging, and exposure to bullying and sense of school belonging.
-The data was weighted using the variable W_FSTUWT to ensure that population estimates would be unbiased (OECD, 2009).
-High levels of missing data (10.2% to 25.9%) were found and Little's missing completely at random (MCAR) test was significant, (χ2[28, N = 9029] = 18.90, p = .026), indicating that data was not missing completely at random.
-Therefore, missing values were excluded listwise from the data, as suggested by Schafer and Graham (2002).
+Linear regression analyses were conducted to investigate whether SES moderated the relationship between perceived teacher support and sense of school belonging and exposure to bullying and sense of school belonging.
+Model 1 explores the relationship between sense of school belonging and perceived teacher support, exposure to bullying and SES, conditional on student characteristics.
+Model 2 tests if SES moderates the relationships between sense of school belonging and perceived teacher support and sense of school belonging and exposure to bullying by adding two interaction terms between SES and perceived teacher support/exposure to bullying.
+Model 3 tests if these findings persist after adding school characteristics.
+Finally, Model 4 adds school fixed effects to test if, within schools, students with low SES are more or less affected by teacher support and exposure to bullying.
+All the models incorporate sampling weights to account for PISA’s complex sample design.
+These models are estimating by maximizing the Horvitz-Thompson estimator of the population likelihood using the survey package for R version 3.6.2 (Lumley, 2004; R Core Team, 2019).

+Missing values were excluded listwise from the data, as they were found not to be missing at random, as suggested by Schafer and Graham (2002).
+After excluding missing values, the final sample consists of 7,723 students across 528 schools.

 RESULTS